mohamedsamiromar/mohamedsamiromar/README.md

 # 💫 About Me:
 🔭 I’m currently working on munjiz<br>
-🌱 I’m currently learning AWS
+🌱 I’m currently learning AWS<br>
-Ask me about anything on Twitter @Mohamed46953613<br>📫 How to reach me: mohamedsamiromar97@gmail.com<br>⚡
+📫 Ask me about anything on Twitter @Mohamed46953613<br>
+How to reach me: mohamedsamiromar97@gmail.com<br>⚡
 I’m looking to collaborate on Django projects👯<br>
 Fun fact: This README file has a bug 🤭